Channel U (UK)

-Before he joined MTV to host the British version of Pimp My Ride, Tim Westwood had a show on Channel AKA.
-Following the Westwood show, the channel developed its programming by licensing a lifestyle TV series, The Ballers Show, in 2006.
+Before he joined MTV to host the British version of Pimp My Ride, Tim Westwood had a show on the then Channel U. Following the Westwood show, the channel developed its programming by licensing a lifestyle TV series, The Ballers Show, in 2006.
 The 30-minute show presented the lives of footballers off the pitch including the Premier League footballer Jermain Defoe.

 On 14 July 2016, the channel's co-founder, Darren Platt, died.
 In his obituary in The Guardian, the newspaper stated that Channel U "forged a place for a genre that began its life ignored by the mainstream."

 The parent company of Fizz TV and Channel U went into voluntary liquidation at the beginning of February 2009, before being purchased by Mushroom TV.
 When purchasing the two channels, Mushroom TV agreed that Channel U and Fizz TV should be rebranded.
 The two channels were rebranded as Channel AKA and Starz TV on 16 March 2009.

 On 22 June 2012, Mushroom TV entered liquidation.
 Ofcom's television broadcast licensing update for May 2012 indicated that Channel AKA was sold to All Around the World Productions, who at the time owned Clubland TV and Massive R&B (now Now 90s) and had also acquired Greatest Hits TV under UltimateHits Limited.
 On 29 November 2012, the channel launched on Freesat but was removed on 15 April 2013.
 The channel returned to Freesat on 1 October 2015 alongside its sister channels Chilled TV, Clubland TV and Now Music, before being removed again on 12 May 2017.

 In 2018, Channel AKA ceased broadcasting and has since been remembered for introducing the music careers of artists such as Dizzee Rascal, Kano, Wiley and Lethal Bizzle.
+Even a mainstream artist such as Ed Sheeran was initially championed by Channel AKA, which played the video for "The A Team" for some time before it charted.

 On 25 September 2020, it was confirmed that Channel U would be returning to TV on 13 November 2020 to promote the film Against All Odds.
 Due to technical issues, the return was postponed to 20 November 2020, and it aired for six hours on Clubland TV.